 Figure 3 Histopathological findings of the surgically resected specimen.

 A: Hematoxylin and eosin staining (×100).
-The tumor consisted of mixed components, including spindle cells with eosinophilic cytoplasm as well as epithelioid cells in some regions; B: KIT staining (×100), KIT staining was negative; C: CD34 staining (×100),CD34 staining was negative; D: Vimentin staining (×100); vimentin staining was positive.
+The tumor consisted of mixed components, including spindle cells with eosinophilic cytoplasm, as well as epithelioid cells in some regions; B: KIT staining (×100), KIT staining was negative; C: CD34 staining (×100),CD34 staining was negative; D: Vimentin staining (×100); vimentin staining was positive.
 E: Smooth muscle actin (SMA) staining (×100), SMA staining was negative; F: DOG1 staining (×100); Immunostaining for DOG1 was positive mainly in the cell membrane and cytoplasm.